viviann224/Project-LIRI/README.md

 This project is licensed under Sublime.

 **AUTHOR**:
--Vivian Tuong Nguyen - Initial work
+Vivian Tuong Nguyen - Initial work

 **ACKNOWLEDGMENTS**:
 All rights are reserved to Vivian Tuong Nguyen.
 Do not alter or manipulate content and images from Vivian Tuong Nguyen.